StardustCollective/constellation-ledger-native-app/README.md

 builds/app_sp.elf // Nano S Plus
 builds/app_x.elf  // Nano X Plus
 ```
-3. Navigate to the `tests/functional` and run `npm i` to install node modules.
+3. Exit the build container and in your local environment navigate to the `tests/functional` and run `npm i` to install node modules.

 4. Run `npm test`